Please view in landscape orientation

 Automate speech-to-text typing and transcription

-Help teachers quickly and easily create quality individualised audio resources for visually disabled and dyslexic students
+Help teachers quickly and easily create quality individualised audio resources for visually impaired and dyslexic students

-Help teachers quickly and easily create quality individualised reading resources for hearing-disabled students
+Help teachers quickly and easily create quality individualised reading resources for hearing impaired students

-Automatically transcribe teacher lessons into text for visually disabled and dyslexic students
+Automatically transcribe teacher lessons into text for hearing impaired students

 A 4-hour hands-on course

 Consisting of one 45-minute introductory webinar and two 95-minute workshop webinarsBased on extensive international and Australian research

-Feedback from participants in the 2020 course indicated that those who studied the course in a collaborative group reported exceptionally high achievement of their course goals.
+Feedback from participants indicates that those who studied the course with a collaborative group reported exceptionally high achievement of their course goals.

-We strongly recommend you complete the course as part of a group of 3-4 colleagues.
+We recommend you complete the course as part of a group of 3-4 colleagues.

 If you aren’t able to join with colleagues in a group we recommend you accept our offer to link you at no extra cost into a 3-person Zoom group of teachers who have similar education interests to yours.